 Electronics and Microsystems

-We support our customers in the development of concepts to strengthen the HPC sector.
-We are particularly active at the interface between the public sector, industry and research in order to successfully transfer the HPC knowledge, which has been strongly academic in the past, to the industrial environment.
-Thematically, we have insight into the important interface between hardware and software, where we benefit greatly from our extensive experience in the field of electronics.
+We advise our clients on the development of concepts for strengthening the HPC sector.
+Our activities are particularly focused on the areas of overlap between public authorities, industry and research.
+This is because we are seeking to successfully transfer HPC expertise, which historically has been primarily concentrated in the academic sector, to the industrial sector.
+We have specific insight into the hardware/software interface, an important area where we benefit greatly from our extensive experience in the field of electronics.